Robert Baljeu

-Robert Jan P. Baljeu (born 19 June 1969) is a Dutch politician, who served as a temporary member of the Senate and has been occupying a seat in the States of North Holland since 2019.
+Robert Jan P. Baljeu (born 19 June 1969) is a Dutch politician, who served as a temporary member of the Senate and as a member of the States of North Holland between 2019 and 2023.
 After he was expelled from the right-wing populist party Forum for Democracy (FvD) shortly after his election, he became a member of the splinter party Group Otten.

 Education and career

 Baljeu was born in 1969 in the North Holland municipality Velsen.
 He studied psychology at the University of Amsterdam in the years 1992–95, but did not finish his studies.
 Subsequently, he worked for three years as an account manager at textile company Sikkes International and for two years as a field manager at International Computers Limited.
 In 2000, he took at job as a manager at ICT services company Getronics, but left to work as an account manager for HR software company Raet between 2003 and 2010.

 Baljeu has been an independent HRM and ICT consultant since 2010, owning his own company called Turning Point.